threelyK/Battleship/README.md

 ﻿# Battleship Project

 ### Introduction
 In ECM1400, we were given the task to recreate the popular 2-player board game "Battleship" using Python.
 This game is played between 2 players, who place their ships on a grid and take alternating turns trying to guess the location of the opponent's ships in order to sink them.
-The first person to have their entire fleet sunk loses.
+The first person to sink the entire enemy fleet wins.

 ### Features
 - **Single-player mode without an opponent** -  In command-line interface (CLI).